eAdded/FireJS/README.md

 })()
 ~~~

-**Points to keep in mind**

-1. Make sure to build in production mode before custom rendering your page.

-2. If you are rendering in a remote location, like in a s3 function.
-You need to have [babel dir and plugins dir] in the vicinity.
-Babel Dir is nothing, but a folder in the **out** dir.
-No other dir like the **src** dir shall be required.

-3. Make sure the path that you pass exists. i.e the path shall either provided by a plugin, or the path must be a [default path](#default-path).

-**Map variable**
+**pageMap variable**

-The map variable i.e app.map , maps all the pages, with its paths and plugins.
+The map variable i.e app.pageMap , maps all the pages, with its paths and plugins.
 ## Default Path

 When you don't provide a path for a page using a plugin then the path of the page will be used as its' path.